When I was

 I knew all

 fully understand the meaning of it for a long time.
-I had just stopped a
+I had somehow just stopped a

 robbery.
 I had stopped it without force or fighting or even fleeing.
 I had

-stopped it with my own power to choose, and there is no greater power in the
+stopped it with nothing but my own power to choose, and as it turns out there is no greater power in the

 world.
 None.
 It would be many years before I could fully wrap my head around